Posted July 17, 2018

-The Jeannie Peeper Awards Committee led by Steve Eichner includes Jeannie Peeper, Gretty Emmerich, Jasmin Floyd, Karen Munro, Nancy Sando and Michelle Davis.
+The Jeannie Peeper Awards Committee led by Steve Eichner includes Jeannie Peeper, Gretty Emmerich, Jasmin Floyd, Nancy Sando and Michelle Davis.
 The committee thanks all of those that made nominations.

 Congratulations to the 2018 winners whose gifts of time, talent, experience and selflessness have made an incredible impact on the FOP community.
 Learn more about them through the stories below.

 President's Lifetime Leadership Award

 In honor of the IFOPA’s 30th Anniversary, I am proud to present the IFOPA President’s Lifetime Leadership Award in recognition of each person who has faced life with FOP.

 Through my own journey with FOP, I have been honored to meet and befriend many others with FOP.
 Through those connections, I have been witness to the courage, strength and perseverance of our community.
 There is no doubt in my mind that all of us living with FOP represent the essence of the Lifetime Leadership Award.

 Our FOP family is as unique as the individuals within it.

 From infants born with “funny looking toes,”